 Many may find the above guidelines difficult to follow, perhaps because of a lack of time (or the equivalent – small children!).
 But stressing less and sleeping more doesn’t just feel good.
 It can also play a part in helping you get thinner.

-Can one eat as much as one likes, and still lose weight?
+Can you eat as much as you like, and still lose weight?
 Yes, it tends to work just fine with a low-carbohydrate diet, as appetite regulation happens effortlessly.